FlexMeasures/flexmeasures/Readme.md

 FlexMeasures is designed to help with three basic needs of developers in the energy flexibility domain:

-### I need help integrating available real-time data and continuously compute new data
+### I need help with integrating real-time data and continuously computing new data

+FlexMeasures is designed to make decisions based on data in an automated way.
+Data pipelining and dedicated machine learning tooling is crucial.

 - API/CLI functionality to read in time series data
 - Extensions for integrating 3rd party data, e.g. from [ENTSO-E](https://github.com/SeitaBV/flexmeasures-entsoe) or [OpenWeatherMap](https://github.com/SeitaBV/flexmeasures-openweathermap)